 The first objective of this study was to update the GLC.
 This served a dual purpose as it helped improve the catalog as well as helped determine where landslides are historically common in both Uganda and Rwanda.
 GLC entries in Uganda and Rwanda were examined individually to check for location accuracy.
 Entries with a location accuracy of 5 km or less were considered for the hazard study and recorded on a spreadsheet.

 Google Earth’s time slide viewer was used to visually identify additional landslide points in Uganda and Rwanda.
-Landslide coordinate points were collected and recorded as KML files.
+Landslide coordinates were collected and recorded as KML files.
 The available date of imagery before each landslide was visible, as well as the date of imagery after each landslide became visible, was recorded.
-Due to inconsistencies in available imagery over Uganda and Rwanda before and after dates ranged from 2 days to nearly 12 years in duration.
+Due to inconsistencies in available imagery over Uganda and Rwanda, the time interval between before and after imagery ranged from 2 days to nearly 12 years in duration.
 A subset of landslide points with a date range of 1 year or less were chosen for the hazard study in order to keep fluctuating precipitation and soil moisture variables relevant in the hazard analysis.
 These points were also added to the GLC.

-Create Landslide Potential Hazard Map
+Landslide Hazard Map Creation

-Once additional landslide points were identified, the focus of the study shifted to the landslide hazard potential map.
-Since a heuristic approach was used, a predetermined list of factors was taken into consideration for analysis.
+Once additional landslide points were identified, the focus of the study shifted to the landslide hazard potential map..
 Factors considered in this study were: elevation, slope, aspect, plan curvature, distance from roads, road density, distance from streams, stream density, stream order, watersheds, population density, Integrated Moisture Index (IMI), Topographic Wetness Index (TWI), and slope length factor.
+Each of these factors is described below.

 Once all variables and thresholds were identified, a fuzzy logic overlay was used to combine all of the variables to display at risk areas.
 The layer of historical landslide locations identified in the GLC and Google Earth was compared to the hazard map to test the relative success of the methodology.

-The elevation information for Uganda and Rwanda were retrieved from Shuttle Radar Topography Mission 2 (SRTM2) data.
+30-meter resolution elevation data for Uganda and Rwanda were retrieved from Shuttle Radar Topography Mission 2 (SRTM2) data.
 Individual tiles spanning the study area were downloaded, reprojected from GCS WGS 1984 coordinate system to WGS 1984 Web Mercator Auxiliary Sphere, and then mosaicked together.
 The mosaicked layer was then clipped to the combined country boundary of Uganda and Rwanda using the “Clip” tool in ArcMap.
-The elevation data had a spatial resolution of 30 meters and values ranging from 440 meters to 4,501 meters.

-The slope profile for Uganda and Rwanda was derived from the SRTM2 elevation data and processed using the ArcGIS spatial analyst tool “Slope.”
+A slope profile for Uganda and Rwanda was derived from the SRTM2 elevation data and processed using the ArcGIS spatial analyst tool “Slope.”
 Resulting pixels had a 30 meter resolution with pixel values ranging from 0 degrees to 81.5 degrees slope.
 The elevation data was also used to derive aspect, which shows the direction of slope on a 360 degree scale.
 The “Aspect” tool was used resulting in a 30 meter resolution raster with values ranging from -1 degrees to 360 degrees.

-The hydrography of the study area was derived using the SRTM2 elevation data.
+The hydrography of the study area was also derived using the SRTM2 elevation data.
 ArcMap was used to fill all sinks in the DEM and then used to derive flow direction and flow accumulation.
 Next, ArcMap was used to delineate streams, assign stream order, and identify watersheds.
 Distance to stream was calculated using the “Euclidian Distance” tool and drainage density was calculated using the “Focal Statistics” tool in ArcMap.
 The sum of waterways within a 50 cell radius (235km2 area) of each point was mapped.

 Slope length (LS) factor is a combination of slope length and slope angle that is frequently used in erosion studies.
 It is calculated with the following equations: